Aijan-netizen/Aijan/README.md

  - Check account balance
  - View transaction history
 The program uses two classes:
- - Amount: Represents a single transaction (deposit or withdrawal).
+ - `Amount`: Represents a single transaction (deposit or withdrawal).
- - PersonalAccount: Manages the account, including balance, deposits, withdrawals, and transaction history.
+ - `PersonalAccount`: Manages the account, including balance, deposits, withdrawals, and transaction history.
 # How It Works
  - Account Setup:
    - The user provides their account number and name.